mboehmerm/Touch-Display-ST7735-160x128/Arduino/LittleFS_SDcard_Touch_Jpeg_Test/README.md

+## LittleFS_SDcard_Touch_Jpeg_Test.ino

-This modified program uses TFT, Touch, SD and LittleFS
+This modified program uses al three SPI devices (TFT, Touch, SD) and LittleFS.

-Original : Arduino\libraries\TFT_eSPI\examples\Generic\ESP32_SDcard_jpeg\ESP32_SDcard_jpeg.ino
+> Original : Arduino\libraries\TFT_eSPI\examples\Generic\ESP32_SDcard_jpeg\ESP32_SDcard_jpeg.ino

 Usage :

-- install library JPEGDecoder
+- Install library JPEGDecoder
 - Copy the 4 files in the data folder to the root directory of an Fat32 SD-card
-- first usage : uncomment the line "#define SD_TO_LITLEFS".
+- First usage : uncomment the line "#define SD_TO_LITLEFS".
 01.jpg is now copied from SD-Card to the LittleFS file system
-- second usage : comment the line "#define SD_TO_LITLEFS".
+- Second usage : comment the line "#define SD_TO_LITLEFS".
 Three files are now loaded from SD-Card and 01.jpg from LittleFS
 - Upload with partition scheme: "Default 4MB with spiffs..." ( ESP32 DevKitC v4 )

 Run :